Petter1307/Cup/README.md

 - Just saw a cup on the table and implemented some features of a ceramic cup.
 2. How far I want to go with this program ? <br />
  - I dunno.
 I will see how far I will go.
+## SIDE NOTE
+- This program was shared with other studets from my class.
+Its free of charge, open source, do whatever you want to do with it.